 The environment is mostly destructible and it feels satisfying to slam and throw bad guys into crates or use the environment, such as pulling down a shelf.
 You feel the power of Spider-Mans strength and speed.
 Able to dodge bullets and bounce around the field while also sending people flying with his powerful attacks.

 The sound and visual effects go a long way toward making the combat feel good.
 The thud and poof of dust when a bad guy slams into a wall for example.
 The combat is incredibly dynamic and interactive, you look like a total bad ass doing it.
 When you link a variety of attacks together and keep the crowd control going, it feels great.

 As you fight you build up a focus meter you can consume to regain health or to perform flashy instant knock out finishers.
 It is implemented in a way that makes you choose between the risk and reward mid-fight.
 You will unlock gadgets such as an impact web that sends a bad guy flying away, drones, electric webs and more.

-The enemy variety is a bit lacking, you do fight diffirent types and each one has quirks to it.
-Shield guys, gunners, rockets and more and each one adds flavor to the battle, but it can get repetitive.
+The enemy variety is a bit lacking, you do fight different types and each one has quirks to it.
+Shield guys, gunners, rockets guys, and each one adds flavor to the battle, but it can get repetitive.
 Each faction takes the same template and puts a bit of twist on it and not much more.

 Battles against the super-powered villains really should be the highlight, and they are fun yet disappointing.
 Where the normal combat is dynamic and full of player choice, the boss fights mostly follow a formula.
 They are cinematic and entertaining, but they feel disconnected from normal combat.